Shivakumar-Guhesh/nse-data-engineering/README.md

 ## Dataset

-This project uses the nselib python package to fetch equity-bhavcopy data.
+This project uses the nselib python package to fetch bhavcopy data.

 #### What is bhavcopy?